dimitar-4/ms2-memory-game/README.md

-# Japaniese Car Brands Memory Game
+# Japanese Car Brands Memory Game

  A simple concentration card game where the player have to match pairs of cards with the same symbols on them for a limited time.
-As the name suggests the symbols/logos on the cards are from different Japaniese car manufacturers.
+As the name suggests the symbols/logos on the cards are from different Japanese car manufacturers.

 ## User Experience (UX)